MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.5_environments.rst

 Creating a new environment
 --------------------------

-We will show you an example of how to construct a MushroomRL environment.
+We show you an example of how to construct a MushroomRL environment.
-We will create a simple room environment, with discrete actions, continuous state space, and mildly stochastic dynamics.
+We create a simple room environment, with discrete actions, continuous state space, and mildly stochastic dynamics.
 The objective is to move the agent from any point of the room towards the goal point.
 The agent takes a penalty at every step equal to the distance to the objective.
 When the agent reaches the goal the episode ends.
 The agent can move in the room by using one of the 4 discrete actions, North, South, West, East.